David Coleman (Australian politician): Ministerial career

 Coleman was appointed Assistant Minister for Finance in December 2017, in the Second Turnbull Ministry.
 In the August 2018 leadership spills, he reportedly supported Malcolm Turnbull in the first vote and Scott Morrison in the second.
 He was subsequently appointed Minister for Immigration, Citizenship and Multicultural Affairs in the First Morrison Ministry.
 After the government's re-election at the 2019 election, his title was changed to Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs.

 In December 2019, it was announced that Coleman would be taking indefinite leave for personal reasons, with Alan Tudge taking over his portfolio as acting minister.
 He formally remained as a minister until a December 2020 reshuffle, in which he was instead appointed Assistant Minister to the Prime Minister for Mental Health and Suicide Prevention.
 He served in this portfolio until May 2022, following the appointment of the Albanese ministry.

+Opposition

+Coleman was re-elected as Member for Banks in 2022.
+He was appointed as Shadow Minister for Communications in the shadow ministry of Peter Dutton on 12 February 2023.

+In 2024, Coleman as Shadow Minister for Communications supported the Labor government plans for an Age verification system in social media.

-Political views
+Personal life and views

 Coleman is a member of the Moderate/Modern Liberal faction of the Liberal Party.

 Coleman was in favour of legalising same-sex marriage in the 2017 postal survey.

-Personal life

 Coleman is married to Dotte Derrickson and they have two children.